Next Lesson - Gene Expression

 Our genotype, put simply, is the sum total of all our genes, encoded by DNA.
 Our phenotype is the physical manifestation of our genotype via proteins.
 For example, the human blood types are encoded by the ABO gene found on chromosome 9 (genotype).
 When translated the gene produces glycoproteins on the surface of red blood cells (phenotype).

 It is important to note that the environment has an important effect on our phenotype.
-For example, the Familial Adenomatous Polyposis genotypically predisposes someone to developing bowel cancer, but further genetic damage from the environment is needed to develop bowel cancer.
-Or for example take the, BRCA1 gene greatly increases the risk of a woman developing breast cancer in her lifetime to an overall lifetime risk of developing breast cancer or 60-90%.
-However, as the overall lifetime risk is not 100% (i.e. BRCA1 does not always lead to cancer) therefore non genetic factors must be involved.
+For example, Familial Adenomatous Polyposis genotypically predisposes someone to developing bowel cancer, but additional genetic damage influenced by environmental factors is required for cancer to develop.
+Similarly, the BRCA1 gene greatly increases a woman's lifetime risk of developing breast cancer to around 65-85%.
+However, as this risk is not 100% (that is, BRCA1 does not always lead to cancer), non-genetic factors must also be involved.

 Each human has 25,000 genes, with two copies of each gene.
 The two copies of a gene may be the same or through random mutation may be ever so slightly different.
 Variants of the same gene are known as an allele.
 As we inherit one half of our genetic information from our mother, and one half from our father we inherit two unique sets of genes, and for a given gene we may inherit different alleles.